MahmoudDawood/learnings/KodeKloud/Kubernetes for the Absolute Beginners – Hands-on Tutorial.md

   - `kubectl edit replicaset REPLICA-NAME` Opens kubernetes in-memory file to edit running configuration

 ## Deployment
-Enable declarative updates to Pods and ReplicaSets
+Enable declarative updates to Pods and ReplicaSets aka `deploy`
 - Same YAML as a ReplicaSet where `kind: Deployment`
 - On creation it triggers a *Rollout* which create a *Revision*
 - `kubectl create -f DEPLOYMENT --record` records the change cause to be displayed in the history entry